Olailemi/Olailemi/README.md

 -🌟 Continuous Learning and Growth: Committed to lifelong learning and professional development, I actively engage in exploring emerging technologies, attending workshops, and participating in online courses to stay abreast of the latest trends and advancements in the field of data science and analytics.

 -🤝 Let's Connect: I welcome opportunities for collaboration, networking, and professional growth.
-Feel free to reach out to me via email at olailadio@gmail.com or connect with me on LinkedIn.
+Feel free to reach out to me via email at olailadio@gmail.com or connect with me on LinkedIn on www.linkedin.com/in/olailemi.
 You can also reach me by phone at +2348026062289.